EichanInIt/COS30049-Computing-Technology-Innovation-Project_CAA_ML_model/README.md

    After running the script, a `.pkl` file named `2015-LinearRegression_FlightDelay.pkl` will be created in the `model` folder.
 The model is trained using a supervised Machine Learning algorithm called **Linear Regression**.

 ### Optional:
-You can also run the following script to experiment with different machine learning algorithms:
+You can also run the following script to experiment with different machine learning algorithms.
+Kindly note that the script will take a remarkably long period of time to run.

     python DelayTraining_Model_Decision.py